owaismohammad/Pristine-Xylem/README.md

 # Pristine Xylem 🌊

-Pristine Xylem is a web application designed to assess the quality of water images by using a machine learning model to classify them as clean or unclean.
+Pristine Xylem is a React Native application designed to assess the quality of water images by using a machine learning model to classify them as clean or unclean.
 It also provides user authentication functionality with MongoDB and JWT.

 ## 🚀 Features